-- 32. Nationally, the 2013 DTZ Study reports that the UK and global recession has had a significant impact on consumer, business, investor and developer confidence which has been further eroded by the Euro zone crisis and the UK's slow recovery from recession.
+- 33. Nationally, the 2013 DTZ Study reports that the UK and global recession has had a significant impact on consumer, business, investor and developer confidence which has been further eroded by the Euro zone crisis and the UK's slow recovery from recession.
 Recently, investment is focusing more on prime property and locations whilst the secondary sector continues to decline.
 Retailers are looking to globalise and the sector is polarising into the 'premium' and 'value' sectors which have continued to perform well.
-The growth in online retail is also continuing and it is estimated that 25% of all UK retail sales will be online by 20209.
+The growth in online retail is also continuing and it is estimated that 25% of all UK retail sales will be online by 2020.
 Central London, regional city centres and regional shopping malls remain 'relatively safe' against pressure from online shopping however the DTZ study suggests that small and medium sized towns will need to implement innovative ideas in order to maintain and enhance their roles.
-In terms of office space, there is generally an undersupply of grade A assets, along with an over-supply secondary offices for which there is little demand. - 33.
+In terms of office space, there is generally an undersupply of grade A assets, along with an over-supply of secondary offices for which there is little demand. - 34.
 Ipswich is identified as a secondary town within the 2013 Study, based upon its current characteristics particularly in terms of its retail and office space offer.
 Different parts of the town centre serve different functions in terms of retail and town centre uses, as identified on the IP-One Area Inset Map accompanying the Site Allocations DPD.
 The Central Shopping Area (CSA) relates to those streets where retail is the primary use, and within this is the Primary Shopping Area (PSA), Secondary Shopping Area (SSA) and Speciality Shopping Area (SpSA), reflecting their roles and retail offer provided within them.
-The SpSA performs an important role in linking the PSA and SSAs with the Waterfront. - 34.
+The SpSA performs an important role in linking the PSA and SSAs with the Waterfront. - 35.
 The town centre is drawn more widely that the CSA and forms the focus for non-retail main town centre uses such as leisure and offices.
-The defined town centre overlaps the lpswich Village area and the area which falls within both is the focus for much of the large scale office floorspace provision within the town centre. - 35.
+The defined town centre overlaps the Ipswich Village area and the area which falls within both is the focus for much of the large scale office floorspace provision within the town centre. - 36.
 The 2013 Study states that in 2013 Ipswich was ranked as 58th in the national hierarchy of shopping centres (as ranked in Venuescore), below Norwich (13th) and Cambridge (34th) suggesting a challenge in terms of competing with other centres in the region.
-However, it is identified that 80% of comparison goods shopping trips are retained in Ipswich. - 36.
-In terms of footfall (i.e. number of pedestrians), in the 2010 Study this was noted as being strongest on Tavern Street, Westgate Street and Carr Street.
-The 2013 Ipswich Pedestrian Counts10 report would suggest a similar pattern although footfall at the eastern end of Carr Street is relatively low.
-This may be due to the closure of the Vergo department store (formerly the Co-op) in 2011. - 37.
-Both the 2010 and 2013 studies identified that provision of comparison offer in the town centre is roughly on par with national averages whilst the convenience offer is below the national average.
-In 2010 convenience provision represented 5% of floorspace in Ipswich compared to 14.4% nationally.
-However it should be noted that since this time a second Iceland store (in Tower Ramparts Shopping Centre), a Little Waitrose and a Morrisons Local have opened in the town centre and Tesco plan to occupy the former
+However, it is identified that 80% of comparison goods shopping trips are retained in Ipswich.

-9 BCSC Retail Shopping Report 2012 as quoted in the 2013 DTZ Study
+&lt;sup>9 BCSC Retail Shopping Report 2012 as quoted in the 2013 DTZ Study